Fallacies in advertising vs. false advertising – what publishers should know

 Fallacies in advertising

-Logical fallacies in advertising:
+Logical fallacies in advertising

 How to prove false advertising?

 To ensure the safety of the digital ad environment, the industry giant – Google – decided to develop a range of rules that both publishers and advertisers have to abide by.
 The Publisher Policies and Restrictions are what digital creators monetizing their content with Google’s products have to be familiar with.
 When it comes to advertisers, Google Ads promotes clear advertising policies because they want users to trust advertisements they see on the internet.
 Advertisers who don’t comply with the guidelines may face penalties, which can even lead to their account suspension.
 Apart from ad creations’ content, there are some ad-related behaviors that Google doesn’t accept from ad creators – we can find it all in the Advertising Policies Help Center.
-As a publisher, you should be aware of which ads violate Google’s policies, for the only way to prove that an ad is inconsistent with these policies is to refer to a specific regulation.
-Here are examples of advertising practices forbidden by Google:

 • Unacceptable business practices include phishing techniques of trying to collect sensitive data about the users or presenting misleading pieces of information about the company, products, or services;